machinaeXphilip/teachable-machine-image-nodejs-starter/README.md

 build from the starter code from https://github.com/traumverloren/teachable-machine-image-nodejs-starter a boilerplate/starter that does not require to edit the teachablemachine lib :rocket

-explanation: without traumverloren's starter code (s.a.) one had to modify node_modules/@teachablemachine/image/dist/utils/canvas.js to exclude HTMLVideoElement (TODO: PULL REQUEST or issue!!!!) and emulate the HTML DOM and document and canvas elements within node which her code does within the predict.js module.
+explanation: without traumverloren's starter code (s.a.) one had to modify node_modules/@teachablemachine/image/dist/utils/canvas.js to exclude HTMLVideoElement and emulate the HTML DOM and document and canvas elements within node which her code does within the predict.js module.
 The proof of concept for that I found at: https://github.com/tr7zw/teachablemachine-node-example. traumverloren's starter code i found in this issue: https://github.com/googlecreativelab/teachablemachine-community/issues/33#issuecomment-612620670